Best Data Science Bachelor’s Degrees (2023)

 This way, Statistics’ share of the pie is slowly split among the other fields that benefit from this name change.

-Because people with such degrees can both analyse the data properly and build a story around the insights they find.
+Because people with such degrees can both analyze the data properly and build a story around the insights they find.
 Yep, simply stating a change in X results in a change in Y is often not good enough.
 We also need to construct sets of rules to take advantage of this knowledge.

 There's another reason for the influx of economics majors.
 Many of them start off as analysts and gain experience in the field as they go.